gregbarry/TicTacToe/README.md

 # TicTacToe

 ## Overview
-This project was created to meet the goal of creating a tic-tac-toe game that could be played against a human or a computer.
-The challenge also required a user account to play.
-All of that data persists in a PostGres database.
+This project was created in order to meet the goal of prodcuing a tic-tac-toe game that could be played against a human or a computer.
-All user authorization is communicated between the `server` and `client` by way of Apollo/GraphQL.
-Moves are communicated between the platforms by way of Socket.io.

 ## Getting Started
 This repo is broken into two distinct projects, `server` and `client`.
 To get started using this project, download